fruitSalad266/redditquery/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 By default, running with `npm run dev` will still access the [hosted api](https://jstest2.onrender.com) on Render.
-To test you own local backend, see [jstest2 repo](https://github.com/fruitSalad266/jstest2).
+To test your own local backend, see [jstest2 repo](https://github.com/fruitSalad266/jstest2).

 ## Learn More
 This project was created with [pushpull.io](http://api.pushpull.io), a third-party alternative to Reddit API.